microsoft/wcnspect/README.md

 ## Features

-Currently, the wcnspect tool features four commands -
+Wcnspect features four commands:

-* Capture: runs a packet capture on Windows nodes, Has the capability to filter on pods, IPs, MACs, ports, protocols, and packet type (all, flow, or drop).
+* `Capture`: runs a packet capture on Windows nodes, Has the capability to filter on pods, IPs, MACs, ports, protocols, and packet type (all, flow, or drop).
-* Counter: will retrieve packet counter tables from windows nodes.
+* `Counter`: will retrieve packet counter tables from windows nodes.
 It only outputs a table on nodes currently running a capture.
-* Vfp-counter: will retrieve packet counter tables from the specified pod's VFP port.
+* `Vfp-counter`: will retrieve packet counter tables from the specified pod's VFP port.
 If specified, the counters from the Host vNIC VFP port and External Adapter VFP port.
-* Hns: will retrieve HNS logs from Windows nodes.
+* `Hns`: will print HNS resources in Windows nodes.
 Can specify `all`, `endpoints`, `loadbalancers`, `namespaces`, or `networks`.
 Can request json output.

 ### Building